 You will need to walk along the street and head to Cove Street, Pacific Street, and Green Point Reserve.
 Once you reach Green Point Reserve, you will find Camp Cove Beach to the right.

-When the First Fleet first landed in Sydney, they arrived in Botany Bay but quickly discovered that with no fresh water source, this was not an ideal place to build their settlement.
-Captain Phillip and a small party headed off exploring new locations and sailed through the heads into Sydney Harbour.
+When the First Fleet first landed in Sydney, they arrived in Botany Bay.
+However, they quickly discovered that with no fresh water source, this was not an ideal place to build their settlement.
+Captain Phillip and a small party then headed off exploring new locations and sailed through the heads into Sydney Harbour.

 They camped the night here on the beach at Camp Cove before sailing into Sydney Cove the following day.
 This was the first place that the English set foot on Australian soil.

-At the southern end of the beach is a marble monument reading, “On this beach, Governor Phillip first landed in Port Jackson Jan 21 1788”.
+A marble monument reading, “On this beach, Governor Phillip first landed in Port Jackson Jan 21 1788” is at the southern end of the beach.

 Sydney Harbour National Park

-At the northern end of Camp Cove Beach is a set of wooden stairs that will lead you to the entry of Sydney Harbour National Park and the South Head Heritage Trail Loop.
+At the northern end of Camp Cove Beach, a set of wooden stairs will lead you to the entry of Sydney Harbour National Park and the South Head Heritage Trail Loop.
 The first highlight is the historic canon.

 Watsons Bay Canon

-A favourite photo spot on South Head is this cannon that points back towards the city skyline.
+This cannon that points back towards the city skyline is a favourite photo spot on South Head.
 It was bought to the colony from England in 1872 and placed at South Head in the 1890s.

-The path along the road was made of cobblestone and was built during the late 1870s.
-It’s a gentle reminder of the history of the area.
+The path along the road, made of cobblestone and built during the late 1870s, is a gentle reminder of the history of the area.

 Lady Bay Beach